These Are the Books That Were Banned the Decade You Were Born

 This runaway bestseller follows recent college grad Anastasia as she embarks on a BDSM-inspired affair with billionaire Christian Grey.
 The novel is filled with explicitly erotic details about the couple’s exploits.
 A library in Brevard County, Florida banned the book in 2012 because they “don’t collect porn.”
 The book was also banned by libraries in Georgia for both sexual and “poorly-written” content.
 Want some more romance?
 Here are the 60 best romance novels of all time.

 2010s: The Hunger Games

 The dystopian trilogy that starts with The Hunger Games became one of the most frequently banned books of all time due to its portrayal of children fighting to the death.
 The young adult novel is banned for reasons ranging from its extreme violence to what has been perceived as its anti-family and anti-religious bent.
 In 2010, it was challenged in New Hampshire by a parent concerned that it gave her child nightmares.
 Despite the novel’s violent premise, it also has a reputation for being an un-put-down-able page-turner.
-These 50 top summer beach reads of all times are also solid page-turners.

 Alex Gino’s book, written for elementary age children, appears on the American Library Association’s “Frequently Challenged Books” list.
 Published in 2015, the book is challenged because it focuses on a transgender fourth grader.
 The book has won a Lambda Literary Award, but was still removed from libraries in Wichita, Kansas due to what was considered “language and references that are not appropriate for young children.”
 George offers an empowering story that uplifts trans and nonbinary experience for both children and adult readers.
-Next, find out the 16 books you need to read to call yourself a book lover.